JIMI HENDRIX-MACHINE GUN JIMI HENDRIX THE FILLMORE EAST 12/31/1969 (FIRST SHOW).

-This stemmed from a record contract Jimi Henrix had signed in 1965.
+This stemmed from a record contract Jimi Hendrix had signed in 1965.
 A year later, a legal dispute began into the record contract.
-Little did Jimi realise he would spend two years trying to resolve this situation.
+Little did Jimi Hendrix realise he would spend two years trying to resolve this situation.

 Eventually, and after two years, the two parties arrived at a resolution.
 The agreement was that Jimi Hendrix should release an album of entirely new material, which Ed Chalpin would be granted the distribution rights to.
 That album would become Band Of Gypsy’s.

 Jimi Hendrix and the rest of Band Of Gypsy’s planned to record four concerts at the Fillmore East.
 The first two took place on the 31st December 1969 and the other two on the 1st January 1970.
 Eight tracks from these concerts would eventually make their way onto the classic album Band Of Gypsy’s.
 However, recently, a new album from the four Fillmore East concerts has been released, Machine Gun Jimi Hendrix The Fillmore East 12/31/1969 (First Show).
 It’s just been released by Sony Music, and is a further reminder of Jimi Hendrix’s “other” group, the Band Of Gypsy’s.